sympy/sympy/doc/src/modules/vector/coordsys.rst

 =====================

-Similar to 'locating' new systems, :mod:`sympy.vector` also allows for initialization of new :mod:`CoordSysCartesian` instances that are oriented in user-defined ways with respect to existing systems.
+Similar to 'locating' new systems, :mod:`sympy.vector` also allows for initialization of new ``CoordSysCartesian`` instances that are oriented in user-defined ways with respect to existing systems.

 There are two ways to achieve this.